 SCA invests SEK 7.8 billion in the Östrand pulp mill.
 The new plant, which will be started in June 2018, will be a world-class facility in terms of product quality, environment and competitiveness.

 It is one of the largest industrial investments made in Sweden and the largest ever in Norrland (Northern Sweden).
-SCA Östrand will double its production capacity from 430,000 tonnes to 900,000 tones and gain the largest production line for bleached softwood kraft pulp in the world.
+SCA Östrand will double its production capacity from 430,000 tonnes to 900,000 tonnes (expandable to 1 million tonnes) and gain the largest production line for bleached softwood kraft pulp in the world.

 The project has been entitled Helios, after the sun god in Greek mythology.
 Through Helios, Timrå and Norrland get a pulp mill which for future decades will create growth, employment and welfare in Norrland.